WilleLee/wille_logs/README.md

       - [x] personal projects
       - [x] etc. : education, skills, languages...
 - [x] connect to google analytics - _has issues about the third-party cookies warning_

+#### v1.1.0

+- [ ] add Kr/En language switcher
+  - [ ] language switcher in the setting modal
+  - [ ] state management to handle the default or selected language
+- [ ] light/dark mode switcher
+  - [ ] switcher in the setting modal
+  - [ ] state management to handle the default or selected mode
+- [ ] pageNo for calling threads ?

 ### Notable Issues